WhitakerLab/whitakerlab.github.io/_posts/blog/2018-01-03-Who's-Ang-Li.md

 ## Previous experences

-During my university period, I majored in automation at Harbin Institute of Technology, where I skipped most of classes because of my chair-warmer.
+During my university period, I majored in automation at Harbin Institute of Technology, where I skipped most of classes because I was doing so many other fun things 😬!
 I and my friend rent a house to set up a recording studio and I was in charge of producing MTV.
 In my holiday, I did a part-time job as the figurant in Hendian, the biggest cinema city in China, just attempted to watch how they professionally shoot videos.
 But after carrying on several advertising films, I realized that I shouldn’t regard video producing as my vocation, as the business often comes first than art and creativity.

 I love music, including rock and roll, folk rhyme and pop music.
 One of  my favorite rock band is [MISERABLE FAITH](https://www.youtube.com/watch?v=I_Ftmi0SQK4) and I used the symbol of this band as the head portrait in my social-media account.
 It encouraged me that one should raise his head and never compromise to difficulties.
 Also, I listened folk songs everyday, it gave me a place to release all my stress and [Bi Cheng](https://www.youtube.com/watch?v=REHTXKVQ2Z8) is one of my favoriate.